 Council # 14425 is well established and provides services to aid in St. Anna’s Church Parish Ministries using their time and talent.
 The knights are well represented in St. Anna’s Organization Structure, Parish Council, Financial Committees, Steering Committee and other ministries assisting Father Dan as Eucharistic Ministers, Lectors, Ushers, etc. The knights are involved in the work for charities within the Monroe, Georgia community, and support state and national initiatives that support our values.
 A major perk of being a Knight is an insurance program that is comparatively low in cost and protects our families and much more.

-Watch This video to see what the Knights of Columbus Organization is all about.
+Watch These video’s to see what the Knights of Columbus Organization is all about.

 We Invite You to Join Us

 Come see just what we are all about and take the first steps to enhance your personal life by viewing the segment, “Why Join?”